fiann/jshub-core/website/help/deployment.markdown

 * capistrano 2.5.8
 * capistrano-ext 1.2.1

-Information on the deployment setting can be found in the `config/deploy.rb` and `config/deploy/*` files
+Information on the deployment setting can be found in the `config/deploy.rb` and `config/deploy/*` files.

+More information on this feature will be forthcoming.